dotnet/AspNetCore.Docs/aspnet/mvc/controllers/routing.rst

 .. literalinclude:: routing/sample/main/NamespaceRoutingConvention.cs
   :language: c#

 .. _routing-mixed-ref-label:

 Mixed Routing
 --------------

+.. review Replaced:
+  It's possible, for instance, to use conventional routes for controllers serving HTML with
+  It's typical to use conventional routes for controllers serving HTML

 MVC applications can mix the use of conventional routing and attribute routing.
-It's possible, for instance, to use conventional routes for controllers serving HTML pages for browsers, and attribute routing for controllers serving REST APIs.
+It's typical to use conventional routes for controllers serving HTML pages for browsers, and attribute routing for controllers serving REST APIs.

 Actions are either conventionally routed or attribute routed.
 Placing a route on the controller or the action makes it attribute routed.
 Actions that define attribute routes cannot be reached through the conventional routes and vice-versa. **Any** route attribute on the controller makes all actions in the controller attribute routed.